Lenard-0/open_ai_rust_fn_call_extension/README.md

 # open_ai_rust_fn_extensions
 Macros for Open AI function calling.
 Designed specifically to be used with the open_ai_rust crate for syntactic sugar which I also developed.

-That crate can convert it into working function calls and that README should be used as reference.
+That crate uses this internally and so you can use it in a far more optimal way through there.

 Example:
 #[function_call("This function changes the light state.")]